Nandinatha Sampradaya

 Nandinatha Sampradaya (Sanskrit : नन्दिनाथ सम्प्रदाय) is a denomination of Shaivism sect of Hinduism that places great importance on the practice of yoga.
 It is related to the broader Nath Sampradaya.
-Living preceptor and 163rd head of the Nandinatha Sampradaya's Kailasa Parampara is Bodhinatha Veylanswami.
-It is most popular among Tamil Hindus.
+The self-styled living preceptor and 163rd head of the Nandinatha Sampradaya's Kailasa Parampara is Bodhinatha Veylanswami.
+It is most popular among diasporic Hindu communities (peculiarly Tamil Hindus) of North America and beyond, as well among the Sri Lankan Tamils.

 Origins and lineage

+According to no other source than Sivaya Subramuniyaswami, this is the history of the Sampradaya and its founder.